sn3d/toolbx/README.md

 distribution.
 But it didn't solve exploration problem very well.

 We like tools like `gcloud` or `aws` CLI.
-It's massive CLI, where commands are organized as subcommands in groups, where each command and group have some description.
+It's massive CLI, where commands are organized as groups and subcommands.
+Each group and subcommand have some description.
 From exploration perspective this is working better than a bunch of isolated CLI tools.
 This approach is also creating more consistent tooling and developer have everything on one place.